inspec/inspec/README.md

 ## Roadmap

-This repository is the development repository for InSpec for Azure.
+This repository is the development repository for InSpec for VmWare.
 Once [RFC Platforms](https://github.com/chef/inspec/issues/1661) is fully implemented in InSpec, this repository is going to be merged into core InSpec.

 As of now, Azure resources are implemented as an InSpec resource pack.
 It will ship with the required resources to write your own Azure tests: